 As such, the principle of non-refoulement applies to all persons regardless of whether their status has or has not been formally determined.
-Member States have the obligation to refrain from returning individuals to any place where they may face persecution as well as inhumane or degrading treatment or punishment, including torture, even if they are in an irregular migratory situation.
+EU Member States are obliged to refrain from returning individuals to any place where they may face persecution as well as inhumane or degrading treatment or punishment, including torture, even if they are in an irregular migratory situation.

-Other rights include effective access to asylum procedure, the right to information in a language he/she can understand about the possibility to apply, including access to an interpreter, and the opportunity to communicate with UNHCR or other organisations providing legal advice or counselling to applicants.
+Other rights include effective access to asylum procedure, the right to information in a language they can understand about the possibility to apply, including access to an interpreter, and the opportunity to communicate with UNHCR or other organisations providing legal advice or counselling to applicants.

-Remember that all persons must be treated with full respect for human dignity and in accordance with fundamental and human rights, including provision of emergency healthcare and meeting basic needs.
+Remember that all persons must be treated with full respect for human dignity and according to fundamental and human rights, including the provision of emergency healthcare and meeting basic needs.
 Vulnerable persons, including children and victims of trafficking in human beings, must be identified and referred to appropriate procedures.